495 Days of FUNemployment.

 We are all interconnected.

-We, as a collective species, are more interconnected and interdependent on each other more than ever.
-And that’s not including all the plants and animals and fungi living on land and under the sea.
+We, as a collective species, are more interconnected and interdependent on each other than ever.
+And that’s not including all the plants, animals, and fungi living on land and under the sea.

 Five